 The senior lenders aim to take ownership of the company through a debt-for-equity swap after Klockner breached loan terms at the end of last year, unless the creditors are repaid at par by June 22, said the people, who declined to be identified because the talks are private.
-Klockner Pentaplast, founded in 1965 in Montabaur, Germany, was bought by New York- based Blackstone (BX) Group LP in 2007, according to its website.
+Klockner Pentaplast, founded in 1965 in Montabaur, Germany, was bought by New York- based Blackstone (BX:US) Group LP in 2007, according to its website.

 Under the restructuring proposal, Klockner’s debt will be cut initially to about 250 million euros, or two times its earnings before interest, tax, depreciation and amortization, said the people.
 A plan to increase Klockner’s borrowings to about 470 million euros for a dividend payout after a debt restructuring was shelved because of market conditions, said the people.